rayouaz/crypto-safe-self-custody/README.md

 A contract-based solution for secure self-custody of blockchain assets

 I present the solution in the paper.
-There is also a quick made implemention in solidity, in progress and not even testes so **DO NOT USE AS IT IS**.
+\n There is also a quick made implemention in solidity, in progress and not even testes so **DO NOT USE AS IT IS**.

 # TLDR: